Do You Know How to Do Watercolor Whites?

 8. A brisk water stream from a spray bottle will wash some paint away.
 Then blot up the loose paint and water.

-9. A damp brush used to lift paint.
+9. A damp brush can be used to lift paint.
 A stiff brush works the best.
 Rub the brush to loosen paint and then blot up the loose paint with a paper towel.
-A bright brush may be used in a straight line to make slender tree trunks or leaf veins in a painted area.

 10. A wax crayon may be used on an area you don't want to paint.
 The area's color in the final painting will be the color of the crayon.

-There is a Titanium White watercolor paint.
-It may be mixed with a color to lighten a color, but it makes the colors opaque and chalky looking.
+There is an opaque Titanium White watercolor paint.
+It can be mixed with colors to lighten them, but it makes the colors opaque and chalky looking.

-Titanium White watercolor or white gouache, either one can be painted on top of a dry color, but it creates a dull white.
+Either titanium white watercolor or white gouache, may be painted on top of a dry color.
+Thinning them makes them less opaque and creates a dull white.

 The white paper is always brighter and cleaner looking, than painting white over another color.